Project-MONAI/MONAI/docs/source/highlights.md

 ![deepgrow scheme](../images/deepgrow.png)

-### 2. DeepEdit worflow for interactive segmentation
+### 2. DeepEdit workflow for interactive segmentation
 DeepEdit is a method that combines an automatic and a semi-automatic approach for 3D medical images into a single deep learning-based model.
 The [implementation](https://github.com/Project-MONAI/MONAI/tree/dev/monai/apps/deepedit) of the DeepEdit modules provides essential components for interactive segmentation.
 More details are available in the training and inference [tutorial](https://github.com/Project-MONAI/tutorials/tree/main/deepedit/ignite).

 The following figure shows the typical workflow of interactive segmentation: